jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 Each individual component and PCB reference can be found [here](/BOM/2000ATX-Reference.csv).
 This is a useful reference for placing parts, especially for those locations where labeling the component value was not possible.

 In addition to the items in the BOM, you will need to obtain the legacy components shown in Table A1.
-Select a single oscillator that matches the region you are targeting.
+Select a single oscillator that matches the video standard you desire.

 ## Tables
 Table A1.
 Legacy Parts Required